 Q: How fast do crane chicks grow?

-Crane chicks grow very rapidly up to an inch per day some days, or five feet in three months.
+Crane chicks grow very rapidly – up to an inch per day some days or five feet in three months.
 Some growing crane chicks can put on almost one pound of weight for every pound of food they eat.
-In the wild, crane chicks may gain up to 20% of their body weight per day, however, we limit them to about 10% per day at ICF.
+In the wild, crane chicks may gain up to 20 percent of their body weight per day.
+At our headquarters, we limit chick growth to about 10 percent per day.

 Q: When do the chicks get feathers, and when do they fledge?